 To fall under NIS2, companies in these sectors must have more than 50 employees or an annual turnover exceeding 10 million euros – at least, that’s the general rule.
 However, smaller businesses or those with lower revenue aren’t automatically exempt.
 Any company performing a “critical” activity, where failure could have a “substantial” impact, may still be subject to NIS2 regulations.
 A common benchmark is that a service failure affects around half a million people, which could quickly apply to top-level domain registrars or trust providers.
 As a result, NIS2 covers significantly more companies than previous CRITIS regulations, e.g., KRITIS in Germany.
 The BSI offers a non-binding NIS2 impact assessment on its website.

-NIS2 is scheduled to take effect in Germany on October 18, 2024, although the corresponding implementation law (NIS2UmsuCG) is still under discussion.
-Even if implementation is delayed by a few weeks or months, companies should assess now whether they are subject to the directive and how they will meet its extensive requirements.
+NIS2 was scheduled to take effect in Germany on October 18, 2024, although the corresponding implementation law (NIS2UmsuCG) was still under discussion.
+According to current information, its implementation is likely to be delayed until the beginning of 2025.
+This will give companies even longer to assess whether they are subject to the directive and how they will meet its extensive requirements.
 Being classified as a “NIS2 company” brings significant responsibilities and obligations.
 For companies newly identified as NIS2-relevant, this means taking on additional tasks to ensure they can continue delivering their services.

 How can you meet the requirements?

 Experts recommend certification, such as ISO 27001, as a way to ensure compliance with NIS2.
-However, achieving ISO certification is resource-intensive and time-consuming, making it unlikely to be feasible by October 18 – or even the end of 2024.
+However, achieving ISO certification is resource-intensive and time-consuming, making it unlikely to be feasible by the beginning of 2025.
 An alternative solution could be to outsource part of the certification and compliance workload to a service provider by migrating IT services to a platform that already meets these compliance standards.

 The cloud trick for NIS2